 Free Spirit & Hope

-Free Spirit visited HOPE in May 2016 and was overwhelmed with the work that is being done and the difference HOPE are making to these children's lives.
+Free Spirit first visited HOPE in May 2016 and was overwhelmed with the work that is being done and the difference HOPE are making to these children's lives.
 We have visited every year since to volunteer or take part in various projects.

 We chat with three of the girls who are “passing out” next week...
 The first girls of the project to turn 18 and to leave for the big wide world.
 Hope also help with this transition by finding them paid shared accommodation, emotional support and help to look for work in skilled areas such as IT or textiles... giving them wings to fly the nest that has become their home.
 The girls are naturally nervous but excited at the same time...like any girl of 18...it's scary going onto face new challenges in search of their future.
 Without Hope, none of this would be even possible.